xrdocs/design/_blogs/2019-11-01-converged-sdn-transport-hld.md

 If using cBR-8 link HA, failover time is reduced by utilizing the same gateway MAC address on each router.
 Link HA uses the same IP and MAC address on each port pair on the cBR-8, and retains routing and ARP information for the L3 gateway.
 If a different MAC address is used on each router, traffic will be dropped until an ARP occurs to populate the GW MAC address on the router after failover.
 On the NCS platforms, a static MAC address cannot be set on a physical L3 interface.
 The method used to set a static MAC address is to use a BVI (Bridged Virtual Interface), which allows one to set a static MAC address.
 In the case of DPIC interface connectivity, each DPIC interface should be placed into its own bridge domain with an associated BVI interface.
 Since each DPIC port is directly connected to the router interface, the same MAC address can be utilized on each BVI.

 If using IS-IS to distribute routes across the CIN, each DPIC physical interface or BVI should be configured as a passive IS-IS interface in the topology.
-If using BGP to distribute routing information the "redistribute connected" command should be used.
+If using BGP to distribute routing information the "redistribute connected" command should be used with an appropriate route policy to restrict connected routes to only DPIC interface.
 The BGP configuration is the same whether using L3VPN or the global routing table.

 ![](http://xrdocs.io/design/images/cmf-rphy-dpic-redundancy.png)
 _DPIC line card and link HA_